The Young and Prodigious T. S. Spivet: Plot

-The next day, T.S. walks along the railroad tracks with his backpack (having stored his suitcase in a nearby electrical grid box), when a fat, mean-spirited policeman begins chasing him and shouting profanities at him.
-T.S. is forced to climb atop a canal gate.
-Realizing that maybe he went too far, the policeman panics when T.S. nearly falls to his death, instructing him on how to climb back up to safety, but once T.S. is safe, he goes right back to chasing him again.
-T.S. eventually loses him, where he hitchhikes with a friendly trucker named Rick, a man who enjoys meeting people and chronicling this in photography.
-T.S. realizes, after inquiring about a photo of Rick in military garb pointing a machine gun at an Arab man's head, that Rick was a soldier post-9/11.
-Rick tries to downplay the experience with dark humour.
-Allowing T.S. to sleep on the truck, he notices that the boy is injured from nearly falling off the bridge earlier that day, and advises him to see a doctor.
+The next day, as T.S. is walking along the railroad tracks a policeman begins chasing and swearing at him, so he is forced to climb atop a canal gate.
+Realizing he may have gone too far, the policeman guides the boy to climb back to safety, but once T.S. is safe, he resumes chasing him.

+T.S. eventually loses him, then hitchhikes with friendly trucker Rick, who enjoys meeting people and chronicling this in photography.
+T.S. realizes, after inquiring about a photo of him in military garb pointing a machine gun at an Arab's head, that he was a soldier post-9/11.
+Rick tries to downplay this with dark humour.
+Allowing T.S. to sleep on the truck, he notices that the boy is injured from nearly falling off the bridge earlier that day, so suggests he see a doctor.

-After Rick drops him off in Washington, T.S. meets Ms. Jibsen at the Smithsonian.
-Skeptical that the boy could possibly be the one who invented the motion machine, T.S. proves her wrong by describing his scientific process.
-T.S. fibs and says he's an orphan, fearing that his parents will show up and be angry at him if they discover where he is.
-Ms. Jibsen, basking in T.S.'s spotlight, insists on being his new guardian and accompanying him to the conference where he'll be given the Baird Award.
-She often speaks over him though, much like most of the adults in his life do, which annoys him.
-He sits at a table alone during the conference, but is suddenly swarmed by a crowd of admirers when it's discovered that he's the boy who made the prizewinning invention.
+After Rick leaves him in Washington, T.S. meets Ms. Jibsen at the Smithsonian.
+Skeptical the boy could possibly have invented the motion machine, T.S. proves her wrong by describing his scientific process.
+He fibs, saying he is an orphan, fearing that his parents will appear and be angry if they discover where he is.

+Ms. Jibsen, basking in T.S.'s spotlight, insists on being his new guardian and accompanying him to the conference where the Baird Award is being awarded.
+She often speaks over him, like most adults tend to do, which annoys him.
+He sits at a table alone during the conference, but a crowd of admirers suddenly swarm him when they realise he is the boy behind the prizewinning invention.